 “Congratulations to our outstanding team for making this honor possible.”

-The evaluation process was comprised of five steps:
+The evaluation process was comprised of several steps:

 Recommendations from peers: Thousands of medical experts (physicians, therapists, medical doctors,

 administration & staff working in physical rehabilitation facilities)

 Quality Score: Participants were also asked to rank the quality of care, quality of service,

 quality of follow-up care and accommodations & amenities.

 KPI Data Scores: The U.S. Centers for Medicare & Medicaid Services (CMS) publishes

 KPI data for physical rehabilitation centers.
 The KPI data includes 15